In the garden, Autumn is, indeed the

 My dead warning-plane circles the sky above aimless minds.

-My dead sign their names for the dying.
+My dead sign their names for the dying."

 - Tamura Ryuichi

-AY, thou art welcome, heaven's delicious breath!
-When woods
+"Aye, thou art welcome, heaven's delicious breath!

 begin to wear the crimson leaf,